devskale/offpunk/README.md

 ## TODO

 Known issues in the code:
-* FIXME0: Certificates error are not handled in --sync
-* FIXME1: consider root file is always index.gmi or index.html
+* NOT_FIXABLE : consider root file is always index.gmi or index.html

-* TODO: Update blackbox to reflect cache hits.
+* TODO1: Update blackbox to reflect cache hits.
+* TODO2: Implement retrieving PDF version of pages
+* TODO3: Transparent privacy redirects (twitter->nitter, etc)
+* TODO4: Rendering themes to allow customizing of colors ? (if any interest in the feature)

 ## More